bramstein/fonzie/README.md

 # Fonzie: a tiny @font-face loader

-only 3.9Kb (2.2Kb gzipped)
+Fonzie is a tiny `@font-face` loader/monitor (only 3.9Kb, and 2.2Kb gzipped) compatible with any web-font service.
+It will monitor when an external font applied to the page and notify you by a callback.
+Fonzie does not limit you in any way in where, when, or how you load your fonts.
+Fonzie also correctly handles the peculiar way Webkit loads external fonts transparently, so your font `active` and `inactive` callbacks are reliable.

 ## How to use

-Include your `@font-face` rules per usual.
+Include your `@font-face` rules as usual.
 The fonts can be supplied by either a font service such as [Google Webfonts](http://www.google.com/webfonts), [Typekit](http://typekit.com), and [Webtype](http://webtype.com) or be hosted by yourself.
 It doesn't matter where, when, or how you load your fonts.
 Fonzie will detect it regardless.
 You should set up monitoring for a single `font-family` at a time:

     fonzie('Droid Sans', {
         active: function() {